OrangeSpyderMan/inkplate10-weather-cal/README.md

 implementations can be enabled as separate profiles while `/calendar.png` continues to serve the configured default.

-The server supports AccuWeather and OpenWeatherMap One Call 3.0.
-One Call 4.0 is also available as the opt-in `openweathermapv4` provider; it requires OpenWeather's separate One Call by Call subscription.
+The server supports AccuWeather and OpenWeatherMap One Call 3.0 and 4.0.
+OpenWeatherMap v2 has been removed.
+Forecast and optional realtime providers use explicit normalized interfaces so additional integrations can be added without extending the producer entry point.

 ## MQTT